Convergence Filters for Efficient Economic MPC of Non-dissipative Systems: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-EMPC has attracted significant attention in both academia and industry due to its ability to optimize transient economic performance while ensuring constraint satisfaction.
-Since the performance index of EMPC is generally not positive definite or convex related to any steady-state points\cite{ellis2014tutorial}, the traditional decreasing arguments in standard stabilizing MPC are unreliable, leading to the typical divergence or periodic oscillation behaviors of closed-loop systems under EMPC controllers\cite{rawlings2017model}.
+Economic Model Predictive Control (EMPC) has attracted significant attention in both academia and industry due to its ability to optimize transient economic performance while ensuring constraint satisfaction.
+Since the performance index of EMPC is generally not positive definite or convex related to any steady-state points \cite{ellis2014tutorial}, the traditional decreasing arguments in standard stabilizing MPC, e.g., \cite[Th.~2.24]{rawlings2017model}, are unreliable.
+This often leads to the typical divergence or periodic oscillation behaviors of closed-loop systems under EMPC controllers \cite{rawlings2017model}.

-Existing methods for stabilizing EMPCs are dominated by the dissipativity and turnpike principle\cite{angeli10average, ellis2014tutorial, schwenkel2024linearly}.
-If these conditions are not satisfied, the system can be facilitated to converge by weighting stabilization cost\cite{alamir2017contraction} or state increments\cite{alamir2021new} in the economic cost, whereas related weighted functions and weight values are challenging to determine.
+Existing methods for stabilizing EMPCs are dominated by the dissipativity and turnpike principles \cite{angeli10average, ellis2014tutorial, schwenkel2024linearly}.
+If these conditions are not satisfied, the system can be facilitated to converge by weighting stabilization cost \cite{alamir2017contraction} or state increments \cite{alamir2021new} in the economic cost.
+However, the related weighted functions and weight values are challenging to determine.
 An alternative is to impose stability constraints on the Finite Horizon Optimal Control Problem (FHOCP).
-For instance, in \cite{heidarinejad2012economic}, the stability constraint of a Lyapunov function was utilized to render the asymptotic stability.
-Using the multi-objective idea \cite{he2015stability}, the stabilizing EMPCs were developed in \cite{he2016economic, zavala2015multiobjective} by introducing artificially constructed stable cost functions, which were further extended to event-triggered EMPC \cite{he2023event}.
-Nevertheless, these methods had a heavy computational burden during online optimization due to the necessity of solving nonconvex nonlinear programming problems.
+For instance, in \cite{heidarinejad2012economic}, the stability constraint of a Lyapunov function was utilized to render asymptotic stability.
+Using the multi-objective idea \cite{he2015stability}, the stabilizing EMPCs were developed in \cite{he2016economic, zavala2015multiobjective} by introducing artificially constructed stabilizing cost functions, which were further extended to event-triggered EMPC \cite{he2023event}.
+Nevertheless, the heavy online computational burden associated with solving the nonconvex nonlinear FHOCP restricts the application of these methods in fast real-time systems.